MacLemon/CongressChecklist/README.md

 ## ⛺️ Camp

+If you attend a camp... or just intend to sleep at the gym or in heaven.

 - Tent
-- Sleeping bag & pillow
+- Sleeping bag or blanket
+- Pillow
 - Air-matress
 - Water proof clothing
+- Bin bags (for rubbish and dirty clothes)
+- Food
+- Cat5e extension cable (10-100m)
 - 230V/16A(*blue*)-to-your-country adaptor & extension (single phase)
 - 230V/32A(*red*)-to-your-country adaptor & extensions (3-phase)
-- Cat5e extension cable (10-100m)
-- Food
-- Bin bags (for rubbish and dirty clothes)

 ### Schedule